jzeimen/PuzzleSolver/README.md

   - OpenCV's findContours() method is used to find the piece contours in the black and white image.
 Contours with a width or height less than the estimated piece size are assumed to be from image noise and are rejected.
 Use `--estimated-piece-size` to override the default value.
 This value is also important when detecting the piece corners later on.
   - The piece contours are sorted and numbered in the order they appear in the input image.
 By understanding how PuzzleSolver numbers the pieces and by carefully arranging the numbered pieces on the glass when scanning, the piece numbers used in PuzzleSolver can be made to match those written on the peices.
 The default numbering order is "left to right, top to bottom" (`lrtb`) within the image, as in the order of written words on a page.
 The `--order` option can be used to change the default order value of `lrtb`.
 Eight different ordering options are available: lrtb, rltb, lrbt, rlbt, tblr, tbrl, btlr, and btrl.
 To see what PuzzleSolver is doing here, use the `--verify-contours` option and the numbered contours will be displayed in a popup GUI window.
 Press the 't' key when focus is on this window to toggle between the contours and the original color image.
 Press the 'n' key to advance to the contours of the next image.
 - For each puzzle piece that is found...
-   - Small color and black and white images representing the piece are extracted from the the input image and associated with the piece data.
+   - Small color and black and white images representing the piece are extracted from the input image and associated with the piece data.
    - The locations of the piece corners are identified via an iterative process that calls OpenCV's goodFeaturesToTrack() function on the piece's black and white image.
 Corner cobminations are rejected if the distance between corners is shorter than the value given by `--estimated-piece-size`.
 The `blockSize` parameter passed to goodFeaturesToTrack() can be controlled via the `--corners-blocksize` option.
    - A check on the quality of the identified corner locations is performed by comparing the corners found to those of a rectangle.
 The result is a 'corners quality' metric for which the value is higher for a piece with corner locations less like those of a rectangle, and lower for a piece where the corner locations are more like the corners of a rectangle.
 If the value for a piece exceeds the `--corners-quality` option value, then a warning is reported to the console.
 If a large number of warnings is issued, then the estimated piece size is probably set too high and should be lowered.
 The `--threshold` and `--corners-blocksize` option values are also important and should be adjusted when trying to reduce or eliminate these warnings.
 If warnings persist, then the corner locations for these pieces can be viewed and manually adjusted in a popup GUI window by re-running PuzzleSolver with the `--adjust-corners` option.
    - The piece contour is divided into four edge contours at the corner locations.
 A copy of each edge contour is "normalized" -- i.e., translated and rotated so that one end is positioned at the origin and the other end is positioned above it on the y-axis.
 This allows for easy automatic classification and comparison of edges within the software.